jeewenjie/Wave-U-Net-For-Speech-Enhancement/README.md

 Put downloaded weights into ./checkpoints.

+Update: I'd only meant for this code to be used by myself because I never thought any one would see thsi forked repo.
+But just in case someone else wants to use the code, here are my steps for inference, along with some reasons for why they are done this way.

+1. Main file to run is Test_Predictions_VCTK.py. [python Test_Predictions_VCTK.py]

+2. Place the file you want to denoise into the test_data/<any_name> folder.
+In my case it was test_data/p226_045/mix.wav.
+ Make sure your .wav file is renamed mix.wav, or you may simply change the syntax in the Test_Predictions_VCTK.py file.
+The  <any_name> folder can be named anything; it's not important as long as your .wav file is inside this folder.
+It is not    important because of the way it is coded inside Test_Predictions_VCTK.py, assuming you had not change the original code.
+If you are planning to denoise a lot of .wav files, just place each file into a unique folder in test_data and maybe change the syntax of the code from ..../mixed.wav to *.wav (just a suggestion).

+3. Run Test_Predictions_VCTK.py.
+The resulting cleaned .wav file will be found inside each <any_name> folder and titled as  mixed_speech.wav.

 # Improved Speech Enhancement with the Wave-U-Net

 The [Wave-U-Net applied to speech enhancement](http://arxiv.org/abs/1811.11307) [1], an adaptation of the [original implementation](https://github.com/f90/Wave-U-Net) for music source separation by [Stoller et al](https://arxiv.org/abs/1806.03185) [2].